 Jennifer Moroz - Executive Producer

-Jen is an award-winning reporter, writer and producer who has worked in print, television and radio.
+Jen has made the rounds of print, television and radio.
 A native of Montreal, she headed south of the border for journalism school and ended up staying for nine years.
-For most of that time, she was a staff writer for The Philadelphia Inquirer, covering everything from municipal affairs to regional transportation, state politics to national immigration issues.
-She made the leap back home to Canada - and into TV - as a producer, specializing in political interviews, for The Hour with George Stroumboulopoulos on CBC Television.
-She later served as a senior writer on the show - as well as providing the voice for The Bio.
+For most of that time, she was a reporter for The Philadelphia Inquirer.
+She made the leap back home to Canada - and into TV - as a producer, specializing in political interviews, for The Hour with George Stroumboulopoulos.
+She later was a writer for the show - doubling as the voice for The Bio.
 Jen decided to check out radio next, and came to The Current on temporary assignment in May 2010.
 She liked it so much, she stayed.

 Before coming to the CBC in 2007, Kristin earned degrees in international development, political science and journalism.
 She also worked with a non-profit organization in Johannesburg, South Africa, and freelanced for The Toronto Star and This Magazine.